microsoft/Windows-Machine-Learning/Tools/WinMLRunner/README.md

 -debug                   : Will start a trace logging session.

  ```

+Note that -CPU, -GPU, -GPUHighPerformance, -GPUMinPower -BGR, -RGB, -tensor, -CPUBoundInput, -GPUBoundInput are not mutually exclusive (i.e. you can combine as many as you want to run the model with different configurations).

 ### Examples:
 Run a model on the CPU and GPU separately 5 times and output performance data:
 > WinMLRunner.exe -model c:\\data\\concat.onnx -iterations 5 -perf